btrepp/rust-midi-stomp/README.md

 project aims to use embedded rust to explore how useful rust is in an embedded context

+# What works

+Currently will send a midi message when the state of PA4 (bluepill) changes.
+Will send a MIDI ON message on the rising edge, and a MIDI OFF message on the falling edge.

+This is done by polling that input pin, at the lowest priority.
+It would be better in future versions to trigger this from the EXTI4 interrupt, but I'm currently unsure how.

 # Contributions

 This is my first endevaour in rust and embedded rust, feedback is welcome.